spencermountain/efrt/README.md

 //['fruit', 'vegetable']
 ```

-*efrt* is used in [compromise](https://github.com/nlp-compromise/compromise), to greatly expand the amount of word-data it can fit onto the client-side.
+*efrt* is built-for, and used heavily in [compromise](https://github.com/nlp-compromise/compromise), to expand the amount of data it can ship onto the client-side.
 If you find another use for efrt, please [drop us a line](mailto:spencermountain@gmail.com)🎈

 ## Performance